clayrisser/node-log-benchmarks/RESULTS.md

 FATAL ERROR: CALL_AND_RETRY_LAST Allocation failed - JavaScript heap out of memory
 ```

+I was unable to get it to work at all with 1 CPU.
+Again, due to memory
+constraints.
+These were not particularly memory constraints from the computer,
+but memory constraints in the default settings of NodeJS.
+It may be possible to
+get it to work by setting the `--max-old-space-size` flag to a higher value.

-This tells me that when using UDP, the library aggregates all the logs in the heap before
+I am assuming that when using UDP, the library aggregates all the logs in the
-sending them to syslog, instead of immediately streaming the logs over to
+heap before sending them to syslog, instead of immediately streaming the logs
-syslog.
+over to syslog.
+At any rate, it sends the logs over to syslog over UDP in a way
+that does not work well when slammed with a million logs.

 #### bunyan